Insights

 1. Engage with stakeholders

-Engaging with investors and stakeholders will be a way for startups to communicate their intention to implement ESG.
-East Ventures has developed a Sustainable Investment Framework to assess and monitor our portfolio companies’ climate impact.
-As part of this framework, our Investment and ESG teams can work with startups to develop an ESG and impact implementation roadmap specifically tailored and relevant for their business, starting with providing a guideline for compliance and helping startups set and achieve ESG metrics and goals on a reasonable timeline.
+Our Investment and ESG teams can work with startups to develop an ESG and impact implementation roadmap specifically tailored and relevant for their business, starting with providing a guideline for compliance and helping startups set and achieve ESG and impact metrics and goals on a reasonable timeline.

 2. Identify ESG risk factors

 Startup founders should map out the ESG risk factors related to their businesses and the industry in which they operate.
 These material ESG risks often overlap with financial risks and should be prioritized.
 We advise founders to build their companies’ ESG capacity and reassess risks as the company grows.
-Good corporate governance and business integrity practices are essential to be embedded by founders and management teams early.
-For example, complying with applicable laws and regulations, aligning with good standards of transparency and disclosures, developing whistleblowing mechanisms, and enhancing the protection of cybersecurity and data.

 3. Identify ESG-related opportunities